A soul patch is an overlooked beard style that many men tend to overlook when picking their next facial hair style.

 Can everyone grow a soul patch?

-Basically, Yes!
-If you can grow a beard, you can grow a soul patch.
+Basically yes!
+If you can grow a beard, you can grow one.

 How wide should my soul patch be?

 It depends on your facial hair color, the thickness of your facial hair and your face shape.